newpatiente2e/docs/docs/15-install-prerequisites.md

 ## Install the Azure Developer CLI (azd)

-This tutorial is using the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview?tabs=nodejs&WT.mc_id=aiml-77396-cxa) to simplify the creation and deletion of Azure services.
+This workshop is using the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview?tabs=nodejs&WT.mc_id=aiml-77396-cxa) to simplify the creation and deletion of Azure services.

 There are two ways to use the Azure Developer CLI: